kavyabuvarma/fwt2delimited/README.md

 2. Ensure application path is added to the environment variable "PYTHONPATH"
 3. Navigate to application directory: fwt2delimited

+Note : if **`python --version`** does not show 3.X.X , please use "python3" instead of "python" in the commands below
 ##### 1. Generate a fixed width text file

 ```